Jacobvdberg228/energy-system-genetic-MGA/README.md

 ## Usage

-All the model files are placed in the GAMGA_model folder. model_(res).yaml files represent the main format of the model that will be run.
+All the model files are placed in the Genetic_MGA_model folder. model_(res).yaml files represent the main format of the model that will be run.
 If you use a different solver for example, different settings need to be specified in this file.
 Again, more about this can be found when looking at the CAlliope link.

 To run the model you have the model_run.ipynb file.
 Make sure that when initializing the model you refer to the correct path where your model.yaml files are located.
 Variables such as generation number, population size, population number, mutation rate and crossover rate can be specified in the variable tab.
 The algorithm should be easy applicable to other Calliope models.